kiarashazarnia/kiarashazarnia.github.io/content/about.md

 Hi!

-- I am Kiarash, simply a software developer trying to make a positive impact as an engineer in the cloud computing industry and a graduate student in academia by doing my best.
+- I am Kiarash, simply a software developer trying to make a positive impact as an engineer in the cloud computing industry of Iran and a graduate student in academia by doing my best.
 - I am currently studying software engineering master's at [Amirkabir University of Tehran (Polytechnic)](https://aut.ac.ir/).
 Before that, I spent 5 years pursuing bachelor's degrees in Computer Engineering at the [University of Tehran](https://ut.ac.ir/).
 My technical interests are:
   - Performance Engineering
   - Software Testing